The Strangest Proton?: Summary

-{\bf Acknowledgments.} We are grateful to Jun Gao for providing us with the NNLO $K$-factors for the NuTeV and the NOMAD measurements, and for help into the benchmark of the corresponding NLO calculations.
-We thank Valerio Bertone for assistance with the usage of {\sc APFEL}, and Rabah Abdul-Khalek, Stefano Forte, and Cameron Voisey for a critical reading of the manuscript.
+We are grateful to Jun Gao for providing us with the NNLO $K$-factors for the NuTeV and the NOMAD measurements, and for help into the benchmark of the corresponding NLO calculations.
+We thank Valerio Bertone for assistance with the usage of {\sc APFEL}, Lucian Harland-Lang for discussions on the massive corrections to dimuon production, and Rabah Abdul-Khalek, Amanda Cooper-Sarkar, Stefano Forte, Katerina Lipka, Gavin Pownall and Cameron Voisey for comments on the manuscript.
 E.R.N.\ is supported by the European Commission through the Marie Sk\l odowska-Curie Action ParDHonS FFs.TMDs (grant number 752748).
 J.R.\ is partially supported by the Netherlands Organization for Scientific Research (NWO).
 M.U.\ and S.I.\ are partially supported by the STFC grant ST/L000385/1 and by the Royal Society grant RGF/EA/180148.
-The work of M.U.\ is also funded by the Royal Society grant DH150088.
+The work of M.U.\ is also funded by the Royal Society grant DH150088 and supported by the European Research Council under the European Union’s Horizon 2020 research and innovation Programme (grant agreement n.950246).